go-vgo/robotgo/README.md

 RobotGo supports Mac, Windows, and Linux(X11).

-This is a work in progress.If you think useful,Please star it;If you want to perfect it,Please pull requests.
+This is a work in progress.